In this project, a program that can load, and render OBJ files with precomputed ambient occlusion was developed.

 In this project, I used per vertex, per triangle calculation.
 The rays are shot from each vertex of the model(s) in the direction of cosine-weighted hemisphere.
 Occlusion factor is saved for each vertex of the model(s).

 AO is calculated by solving the integral below over the hemisphere:

 For approximating AO integral, I used Monte Carlo estimation (Figure-2). f(x) is chosen as AO function (Figure-3).
-For sampling the direction, PDF was chosen as cosine weighted hemisphere sampling (Figure-4), and the final equations has become as Figure-5:
+For sampling the direction, PDF was chosen as cosine weighted hemisphere sampling (Figure-4), and the final equations have become as Figure-5:

 - Get the point x

 - Convert the direction into the world space

 - Create the ray by using the point x, and the direction in world space

 - Shoot the ray, and check for visibility.
 If it is visible, increase the AO factor

 In the project, for calculating AO, for each vertex of each triangle, a direction is chosen, visibility of the ray in this direction at the vertex is traced, occlusion factor is calculated, and the results are saved into a file with a relation between the vertices.

 For the next rendering, before calculating AO, first this file is checked.
 If the file exists, the values are read from it.